samkennerly/pydiner/README.md

 ### baking images

-Baking a `pydiner` image copies files from the the [build context] into the image.
+Baking [builds] an image with copies of files from the [build context].

 - Inside a container, the <q>baked-in</q> copies will appear in the `/context` folder.
 - Every new `pydiner` container gets its own independent `/context` folder.